Meet The Team

 Regulatory Affairs Advisor

 During her degree, she completed a placement year at CPL Aromas as a product performance coordinator achieving her Diploma in Professional Studies.
 Here, she worked alongside perfumers on a long-term project to improve the qualities of raw materials.
 She presented her findings at LCF’s industry day and then again at the Society of Cosmetic Scientists.
 As well as this, she carried out an internship at Nails Inc as a New Product Development assistant gaining insight into the product lifecycle from concept to launch.
+She also has 4 years of experience working in a leading health and beauty retailer which gave her an in-depth understanding of trends and products on the market.

 Panel session with BEIS